PerryChen222/PerryChen222.github.io/_pages/about.md

 I'm a second year undergraduate student from School of Mathemetic Sciences, Fudan University.
 My research interests includes LLM, Reinforcement Learning and Operation Reasearch.

-I am very fortunate to be advised by [Prof. Hongning Wang] of CoAI Lab from [School of Computer Science], Tshinghua University.
+I am very fortunate to be advised by Prof. Hongning Wang of CoAI Lab from Department of Computer Science and Technology, Tshinghua University.